ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         device=device,
     )

 Now the heliostat groups come in to play.
-We need to consider each heliostat group separately - in a distributed setting these groups can be computed in parallel, otherwise they will be processed sequentially.
-Therefore, the entire distributed raytracing process takes place within a ``for`` loop:
+Each heliostat group must be considered separately – in a distributed setting, these groups can be computed in parallel; otherwise, they are processed sequentially.
+Therefore, the entire distributed ray tracing process takes place within a ``for`` loop:

 .. code-block::